kuopinghsu/srv32/README.md

-    make hello       build hello diag and run the RTL sim make dhrystone   build Dhrystone diag and run the RTL sim make coremark    build Coremark diag and run the RTL sim make clean       clean
+    make hello       build hello diag and run the RTL sim make dhrystone   build Dhrystone diag and run the RTL sim make coremark    build Coremark diag and run the RTL sim make qsort       build qsort diag and run the RTL sim make clean       clean

 Supports following parameter when running the simulation.